Menu

 Celebration Bells rehearse on Wednesdays at 6pm in the Bell Room (upstairs of the Education wing).
 They play once a month at the 9am Sunday worship service.
 If you are interested in playing bells, just show up and/or let Gene know.

 Celebration Bells is looking for a new handbell player to fill an open spot in our choir!
 Practices are on Wednesday nights from 6-7 p.m.
-We play once a month in worship and will also perform at the 12th Night Handbell Festival on January 4th.
+We play once a month in worship.
 If you have a basic understanding of music notation and would enjoy making music in a fun and supportive group, we’d love to have you join us!
 No prior handbell experience is needed — we’ll help you learn the techniques.

 If you’re interested, please talk to Gene Wagner, director of Celebration Bells.